Kernix13/markdown-cheatsheet/README.md

 ## Notes

-The one thing I want to look into is using videos, animated GIFs, and more HTML tags in your profile and MD files.
-Oh, and also 2 and 3-column layouts.
-STOPPED
+The one thing I want to look into is using videos, animated GIFs, and more HTML tags in my profile and MD files.
+Oh, and also column layouts with tables I assume.

 I used a GitHub generator for my Profile README.
 In there are `<p>`, `<a>`, and `<img>` tags.
 In the Details section above, there are `<details>`, `<summary>`, and `<p>` tags.
 I found this gist called <q>HTML Tags You Can Use on GitHub</q>.
 That document mentions that you can also use a number of different tags.
 Here they are with the ones I used above: